folkehelseinstituttet/Fhi.Frontend.Demo/projects/fhi-angular-components/src/lib/fhi-time/README.md

 A set of components for time related user interactions.

-## TODO: How to syncronize all components
+## How to add i18n to your Angular app

+TODO: how to do it...

+## TMP: Notes for 1. iteration of FHI time components

+TODO: Remove this tmp-chapter when 1. iteration of fhi-time/* is ready for release

 ### Outputs